Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Introduction

 \section{Introduction}

-From chirping crickets to Josephson junctions and quantum oscillators, passing through cells in the heart and in the brain, applauding audiences as well as biological and man-made clocks, a huge variety of systems across all of science exhibit, and sometimes crucially rely on, synchronous dynamics \cite{pikovsky,walter}.
+From chirping crickets to Josephson junctions and quantum oscillators, passing through cells in the heart and in the brain, a huge variety of systems across all of science exhibit synchronous dynamics \cite{pikovsky,walter}.
 While the scientific study of synchronization can be traced back in time to the work of Christiaan Huygens in the 17th century, it is in the last few decades that it has become a central concept in nonlinear and complex dynamical systems, as a pervasive form of emerging collective dynamics.
 It is frequently studied using models of phase oscillators (i.e.\! idealized limit-cycle oscillators), as in the well-known Kuramoto model \cite{kuramoto_book,acebron}, though in fact it has been studied in low-dimensional chaotic systems as well \cite{boccaletti}, even in complex networks of such systems \cite{arenas}.

-Another seemingly unrelated subject that has focused a great deal of attention in the last few decades is the study of surface kinetic roughening \cite{halpinhealy,krug97}, which also unifies a great diversity of nonequilibrium phenomena, from the formation of coffee rings to the growth of bacterial colonies, spanning the depositon of iceflakes and the production of thin solid films \cite{barabasi}.
+Another seemingly unrelated subject that has focused a great deal of attention in the last few decades is the study of surface kinetic roughening \cite{halpinhealy,krug97}, which also unifies a great diversity of nonequilibrium phenomena, from the production of thin solid films to the growth of bacterial colonies, or the formation of coffee rings \cite{barabasi}.
 The fine details of many experimental systems and theoretical models in this context have been found to become irrelevant at sufficiently large space and time scales, where they show traits of universality akin to that of equilibrium critical dynamics \cite{goldenfeld,tauber14}.
 Crucially, however, now space-time criticality does not require adjusting control parameters to precise critical values but appears, rather, over a region of parameter space with nonzero measure.
 Thus, surface kinetic roughening constitutes an important instance of generic scale invariance (GSI) \cite{grinstein91,grinstein95,belitz05}, a concept which is in turn closely related to that of self-organized criticality \cite{dickman00,pruessner12}.